ethereum/consensus-specs/specs/networking/p2p-interface.md

 In the interoperability testnet, all peers will support all capabilities defined in this document (gossip, full Req/Resp suite, discovery protocol), therefore the ENR record does not need to carry ETH2 capability information, as it would be superfluous.

-Nonetheless, ENRs MUST carry a generic `eth2` key with nil value, denoting that the peer is indeed a ETH2 peer, in order to eschew connecting to ETH1 peers.
+Nonetheless, ENRs MUST carry a generic `eth2` key with nil value, denoting that the peer is indeed an ETH2 peer, in order to eschew connecting to ETH1 peers.

 #### Mainnet